PhantomGamers/gearBot/README.md

 ## Contact me
-If you have any questions you can contact me via discord; n0tj#6859
+If you have any questions you can contact me via discord, ping me a lot; n0tj#6859